 Books for kids that are all about construction trucks have dominated our reading stack for most of this year!
-We have read lots and lots construction books for kids.
-Some of them my kids have memorized and others have been memorized my Mommy and Daddy against our will!
+We have read lots and lots of construction books for kids.
+Some of them my kids have memorized and others have been memorized by my Mommy and Daddy against our will!

 Full Disclosure: This post contains affiliate links.
 A copy of Backhoe Joe was provided for review.
 All opinions expressed are my own.